 Your marks this year contribute 40% towards that final classification.

 This year all lectured modules given by the Physics Department are assessed by formal examination.
 PX425 High Performance Computing in Physics is wholly assessed by coursework.
 The Physics Project is assessed on the basis of interim and final reports and the poster session.

 Most of the courses given by outside departments are assessed by a combination of assessed components, e.g. essays, and examination.

 Examinations are held at two points during the year - weeks 30 and 31 (i.e. immediately after the Easter vacation) and in May/June.
-For 7.5 CAT physics modules, you are required to answer two questions (out of three) in 1.5 hours.
-For 15 CAT physics modules, you are required to answer three questions (out of four) in two hours.

 The 4th year papers set by the Physics Department are likely to be as follows: